SENERGY-Platform/import-deploy/README.md

 The token can be validated by providing a public RSA key as config.
-When creating or updating an instance, read and execute access are checked at [import-repository](https://github.com/SENERGY-Platform/import-repository) and [permission-search](https://github.com/SENERGY-Platform/permission-search)
+When creating or updating an instance, read and execute access are checked at [import-repository](https://github.com/SENERGY-Platform/import-repository) and [permission-search](https://github.com/SENERGY-Platform/permission-search) Optionally, you may set the config X_USER_ID_FOR_READ_ACCESS to true in order to relax authentication for read operations.
+The header X-UserId will be used to identify a user instead of reading the user id form the Authorization header.

 ## Interactions with [import-repository](https://github.com/SENERGY-Platform/import-repository)
 When creating or updating an instance, the referenced import_type will be read from the [import-repository](https://github.com/SENERGY-Platform/import-repository).